ibexa/documentation-developer/docs/infrastructure_and_maintenance/cache/http_cache/context_aware_cache.md

 It can optionally be cached with custom logic: Symfony Cache on server side and/or with client side caching techniques.
 This should be done as Ajax/JS lookup to avoid the uncached request that slows down the whole delivery of Vanish if it's done as ESI.

-This solution requires more effort depending on project requirements (traffic load, etc.).
+This solution requires more effort depending on project requirements (for example, traffic load).

 3\.
 Custom vary by logic, for example, `X-User-Preference-Hash` inspired by `X-Context-User-Hash`: